MrPrattASH/Game_Design_In_Construct_3/LG0_using_github/4_cloning_a_repo/README.md

 <img width="500" alt="Screen Shot 2022-11-22 at 15 49 14" src="https://user-images.githubusercontent.com/101632496/203344414-29597a75-6893-479c-ad19-897350fc0ae2.png">

+# Final Thoughts
+A few things to keep in mind when considering how we will be using Github in this course:

-From now on, everytime you begin to create a new game (of which you'll make several throughout the course of Game Design) you need to:
+1. From now on, everytime you begin to create a new game (of which you'll make several throughout the course of Game Design) you need to:
 * make a top level folder with your game title
 * make 2 sub-folders.
   * game assets
   * construct folder

 If you don't heed this warning, your files will be unorganized and you may overwrite/lose work accidentally.
 Follow this structure for the rest of the course.

+2. At the end of every class when you are coding, you will need to make a commit and push to your git repo.
+Keep your push comments/descriptions short, and in point form.
+This creates a "save point" on your code, so you can go back in time and remove poor code if necessary.
+3. You're welcome to use separate branches for your own repo/games as you wish (if you are aware of what branches are), though this is not necessary.
+4. If you're working on a team/in partners, you should use branches to keep track of new features, as with multiple developers, things can get messy quickly.
+However, you won't be working with partners (or potentially, it is optional) until the final game project.